JRCSTU/gearshift_calculation_tool/README.rst

 Introduction
 ============

-The aim of the Gearshift tool is obtain the Required Engine Speeds, the Available Powers, the Required Vehicle Speeds and the Gears for the whole WLTC based on the vehicle characteristics.
+The aim of the JR-Shift is obtain the Required Engine Speeds, the Available Powers, the Required Vehicle Speeds and the Gears for the whole WLTC based on the vehicle characteristics.
 The model should allow accurate calculation of final trace and the operating conditions of the engine.